phetsims/phet-info/checklists/code_review_checklist.md

 ## **PhET-iO**

+This section may be omitted if the sim has not been instrumented for PhET-iO.

-- [ ] If the simulation is supposed to be instrumented for PhET-iO, please see [How to Instrument a PhET Simulation for PhET-iO](https://github.com/phetsims/phet-io/blob/master/doc/how-to-instrument-a-phet-simulation-for-phet-io.md) for the PhET-iO development process.
+- [ ] Does instrumentation follow the conventions described in [How to Instrument a PhET Simulation for PhET-iO](https://github.com/phetsims/phet-io/blob/master/doc/how-to-instrument-a-phet-simulation-for-phet-io.md)?
+- [ ] PhET-iO instantiates different objects and wires up listeners that are not present in the PhET-branded simulation.
+It needs to be tested separately for memory leaks.
+To help isolate the nature of the memory leak, this test should be run separately from the PhET brand memory leak test.
+Test with the "console" and "studio" wrappers (easily accessed from phetmarks).
+Compare to testing results done by the responsible developer.